liavt/Scheduler/README.md

 Scheduler for school.

 #WHAT?
-Yep, the school now runs this.
+Yep, the school now runs this for 9th grade (10th grade is ready, under review)

 #Can I fix it
 Sure.
 Make a pull request.
 Make sure it works perfectly, as remember the school uses this.
 It must be reliable.